 To maintain a positive learning experience, students at William M. Maguy School of Education are required to conduct themselves in a respectful manner.
-There is a zerotolerance policy regarding harassment of others, bullying, and use of profanity.
-Students are expected to follow all rules including appropriate use of garbage cans and bathrooms.
+There is a zero-tolerance policy regarding harassment of others, bullying, and use of profanity.
+Students are expected to follow all school rules, including following the instructions of the instructors at any time and appropriate use of garbage cans and bathrooms.
 Speed limits and pedestrian safety must be strictly followed.